 Extensive undergraduate and postgraduate teaching

-The discipline teaches psychiatry into the Bachelor of Medicine and Bachelor of Surgery undergraduate degree, and biological psychiatry into the Neuroscience major of multiple Faculty of Health and Medical Sciences degrees.
+The discipline teaches psychiatry into the Bachelor of Medical Studies/Doctor of Medicine program, and biological psychiatry into the Neuroscience major of multiple Faculty of Health and Medical Sciences degrees.
 It also runs a standalone elective course on biological psychiatry, which is offered to students across the faculty.

 In the postgraduate area, the discipline offers a large variety of PhD and honours projects for health and medical sciences candidates.